guizzo/guizzo/README.md

 [![committers.top badge](https://user-badge.committers.top/italy_private/guizzo.svg)](https://user-badge.committers.top/italy_private/guizzo)

 Hi!
-I'm Simone, '85 class, living on Rome suburbs, and i'm currently working at [AlgoJob](https://algojob.it/) as Remote Software Engineer.
+I'm Simone, '85 class, living on Rome suburbs, and i'm currently working at [AlgoJob](https://algojob.it/) as Lead Software Engineer.

 I'm a self-motivated dev, which learn new stuff every day and constantly challenge himself aiming to be a better developer.